 - Crossdock centers: Packages from foreign vendors remain here until more stock is required by the fulfillment centers.

 - Sortation centers: Introduced in 2014, sortation centers are meant to improve “last mile delivery.”
-No inventory is held at these locations.
+No product is held at these locations.
 Instead, prepared customer packages move through conveyor belts while Amazon associates and robots sort and route the packages by zip code before they are sent to a carrier for final delivery.

-- Delivery stations: Delivery stations are Amazon’s way of owning “last mile delivery” in its inventory distribution system.
+- Delivery stations: Delivery stations are Amazon’s way of owning “last mile delivery” in its distribution system.
 The last mile of many Amazon deliveries are handled by USPS, FedEx, or UPS, and delivery stations give Amazon flexibility in areas with a high volume of orders.

-- Amazon Prime Now hubs: The Amazon inventory system for time-sensitive items, like groceries, relies on Prime Now hubs.
+- Amazon Prime Now hubs: The Amazon system for time-sensitive items, like groceries, relies on Prime Now hubs.
 These hubs manage items that are typically delivered within 2 hours of purchase.

 The Leading Warehouse Management Software for “New Age” B2C/B2B Fulfillment Businesses

 Warehouses operate on an extreme version of that kindergarten lesson: Everything in its place and a place for everything.
-The standard inventory management wisdom is to divide your warehouse and its shelves into sections and put away items accordingly.
+The standard stock management wisdom is to divide your warehouse and its shelves into sections and put away items accordingly.

 For 99% of businesses, this is the way to go.
 If you simply placed SKUs onto the first shelf you came across, you’d be hard pressed to find that item again when a customer orders it.

 Amazon falls into the other 1% of businesses.
 It would be safe to assume that Amazon is not running its trillion-dollar business using spreadsheets or off-the-shelf inventory management system.
-Rather, it uses a highly sophisticated warehouse management system to keep its inventory processes running smoothly.
-This sophisticated system allows the company to embrace the chaos inherent in running a small country’s worth of warehouse space.
+Rather, it uses a highly sophisticated warehouse management system to keep its processes running smoothly.
+This sophisticated system allows the company to embrace the chaos inherent in running a small country’s worth of space.

 You might be surprised to learn that Amazon fulfillment centers are not sectioned off in any discernible way.
 There isn’t a consumer electronics section or a kitchen appliances section.
-When a shipment of batteries comes in, an associate doesn’t find the batteries section on a warehouse map and then walk the inventory over to that section.
+When a shipment of batteries comes in, an associate doesn’t find the batteries section on a warehouse map and then walk over to that section.
 Instead, when goods come into a fulfillment center, associates place them wherever there’s space.

 And it’s one of the main reasons Amazon delivers goods to its customers so quickly.